Keep Backup and Auto-save Files Out of the Way

 Prelude keeps auto-backup and

-auto-save files in tmp
+auto-save files in tmp by default.

 -